-Medical Assessors, workers/claimants and any other approved person attending the in-person medical assessment must wear masks for the medical examination, including any time spent in waiting or reception areas.
+Medical Assessors, claimants/workers, staff and any other approved person attending the in-person medical assessment must wear masks for the medical examination, including any time spent in waiting or reception areas.

 Masks may only be removed IF directed by the Medical Assessor.